Chorbishop: Present practice

 Some Eastern Catholic and Oriental Orthodox churches still have chorbishops.

-The Churches of the Syriac tradition — namely the Syriac Orthodox Church, the Assyrian Church of the East, the Syriac Catholic Church, the Maronite Church, the Chaldean Catholic Church, the Syro-Malankara Catholic Church, the Malankara Jacobite Syriac Orthodox Church, and the Malankara Orthodox Syrian Church — also preserve the office, calling it corepiscopa or coorepiscopa.
-In these churches, the chorbishop vests almost identically to the bishop and often serves as his representative to various liturgical events to add solemnity.
+The churches of the West Syriac tradition — namely the Syriac Orthodox Church, the Syriac Catholic Church, the Maronite Church, the Malankara Syriac Orthodox Church, the Malankara Orthodox Syrian Church and the Syro-Malankara Catholic Church — also preserve the office, calling it corepiscopos or khuroyo.
+Within these traditions, the chorbishop serves as an elevated clerical rank among priests, and are sometimes referred to as an archpriest.
+Historically, a chorbishop exercised administrative oversight over small villages and rural communities on behalf of the local bishop.
+In contemporary practice, the title has largely become an honorary rank, with chorbishops carrying out the same routine pastoral duties as standard parish priests.
+However, a chorbishop retains the authority to ordain individuals to minor orders when delegated to do so by the bishop.
+He wears a black cassock with violet trim, a matching waist band (cincture), and a pectoral cross, as part of his non-liturgical wear.
+In addition to the normal liturgical vestments of a priest, he wears an outer cope, symbolically similar to the masnapso of bishops.

 In the Maronite Church, a chorbishop is the highest of the three Median Orders, ranking above the orders of archdeacon and periodeut.
 Like a bishop, a chorbishop is ordained, and entitled to all vestments proper to a bishop, including the mitre (hat) and crozier (staff).
 The Synod of Mount Lebanon (1736) limited only the jurisdiction of a chorbishop, permitting him to ordain to the minor orders (cantor, reader and the subdiaconate), but not the major orders of diaconate, priesthood, or episcopacy.
 The manuscript tradition of the Syriac Maronite Church demonstrates that the same text is used for the imposition of hand for both bishops and chorbishops.
 The title of the ordination for a chorbishop reads, in fact, "The chirotony by which are completed the chorbishops and the metropolitans and the high orders of priesthood."
 The role of protosyncellus (vicar general) is often filled by a chorbishop.